 are required to complete the Think About It Online Course by August 21, 2015 at 5pm.

-Instructions will become available on July 1, 2015, after Orientation ends.
+Instructions will become available on the New Hawks Portal after Orientation ends.

 All Adult Students

 are encouraged to complete Think About It for Adults before August 21, 2015 at 5pm.

 Instructions have been sent to your SJU email address.

 View Student Health 101: Student Health 101 Newsletter

 Text SJU to 40691 to receive this newsletter on your phone!